lukearend/x86-bootloader/README.md

 will be completely replaced by the contents of the file.

-A more sophisticated "hello world" program that ties these things together is _hello_advanced.asm_, which makes use of labels, the stack, and a _print_string.asm_ function as well. _print_hex.asm_ makes use of the assembly operations `and` and `shr` to convert a register value to a hex string and print to screen. _print_string_example.asm_ demonstrates usage.
+A more sophisticated "hello world" program that ties these things together is _hello_advanced.asm_, which makes use of labels, the stack, and the `print_string` routine as well. _print_hex.asm_ makes use of the assembly operations `and` and `shr` to convert a register value to a hex string and print to screen. _print_hex_example.asm_ demonstrates usage.

 Reading the disk
 ----------------

 So that we can reach addresses higher than 65535 on a 16-bit CPU, we introduce segments that provide a programmable data offset to the assembler, like the usage of the `[org 0x7c00]`.
 Segments provide an offset equal to the value they contain times 16 (which is easy to compute through a leftwise bit-shift).
 For example, setting a segment to 0x7c0 and then getting an address using that segment will offset the address by 0x7c00.
 It turns out that by default data addresses are offset by the `ds` segment.
 However we can explicitly use another segment, like the `es` segment, like so: `mov al, [es:my_label]`.
-See a demonstration of segment usage in _segment_offset.asm_.
+See a demonstration of segment usage in _segments_example.asm_.

 #### Spinning disk drives